 Our aim is to preserve the resources and the environment today and for future generations.
 We are committed to innovation and careful planning to ensure we manage waste resources effectively and sustainably.
-We work with residents, schools and businesses in north London to promote waste minimisation and recycling to preserve resources and reduce the amount of waste that has to be disposed of.
+We work with residents, schools and businesses to promote waste minimisation and recycling to preserve resources and reduce the amount of waste that has to be disposed of.

 NLWA is governed by 14 members, two councillors from each of the seven north London boroughs.
 It is these members that make the decisions relating to the disposal of north London's waste.
 For more information about the role they play, visit our Governance page.